July 6, 2026 | Car Accidents, Compensation, Personal Injury, Workers Compensation

 According to the Missouri Department of Labor, in order to file a workers’ compensation lawsuit in Missouri, you must do so within:

-In other words, the Statute of Limitations for workers’ compensation lawsuits in Missouri is 2 years unless the employer of the person injured or killed fails to file a report within a timely manner in which case that statutory period is 3 years.
+With that in mind, the Statute of Limitations for workers’ compensation lawsuits in Missouri is 2 years unless the employer of the person injured or killed fails to file a report within a timely manner in which case that statutory period is 3 years.

 Related: An Overview of Missouri’s Workers’ Compensation Benefits